Métis Nation British Columbia: Disputes with First Nations

 In 2021, the BC First Nations Leadership Council, a group representing the BC Assembly of First Nations, First Nations Summit, and the Union of British Columbia Indian Chiefs, issued a rejection of the Métis Nation British Columbia's report "A Tale of Two Nations: Highlighting the Inequities of the Treatment of the Métis in BC".
 The rejection opposed the report's attempt to assert constitutionally protected Aboriginal rights, and accused the Métis Nation British Columbia of attempting to exercise "self-determination and self-government on lands that are not their own, and are well outside of the Métis Homeland".

 Departure from the Métis National Council: 2024

 In October 2024, the Métis Nation British Columbia withdrew from the annual general meeting of the Métis National Council, citing issues with the governance structure following the departure of Métis Nation—Saskatchewan.
 The Saskatchewan group's departure followed that of the Manitoba Métis Federation in 2021 over the same issue; the inclusion of the Métis Nation of Ontario and the lack of verification of their members' heritage.

-On November 30, 2024, the MNBC voted to withdraw from the MNC completely, citing concerns that the Métis Nation of Alberta, as the sole remaining founding member, held the absolute majority, therefore feeling they weren't represented.
+On November 30, 2024, the MNBC voted to withdraw from the MNC completely, citing concerns that as the Métis Nation of Alberta, as the sole remaining founding member, held the absolute majority, they felt they were not represented.
 In April 2025, they signed a cooperation agreement with Métis Nation–Saskatchewan.